LeBron James NBA Playoffs Player Props: Lakers vs. Grizzlies

 - James' opponents, the Grizzlies, have one of the NBA's fastest tempos, ranking sixth with 104.1 possessions per game, while his Lakers average the second-most possessions per game with 104.8.

-- Conceding 113 points per contest, the Grizzlies are the 11th-ranked team in the league defensively.
+- On defense, the Grizzlies have allowed 113 points per contest, which is 11th-best in the league.

-- On the boards, the Grizzlies are ranked 21st in the league, allowing 44.4 rebounds per game.
+- Conceding 44.4 rebounds per game, the Grizzlies are the 21st-ranked team in the NBA.

-- The Grizzlies are the 26th-ranked squad in the league, allowing 26.4 assists per game.
+- The Grizzlies are the 26th-ranked team in the NBA, conceding 26.4 assists per contest.

-- In terms of 3-pointers, the Grizzlies have allowed 13 makes per game, 25th in the NBA.
+- Looking at 3-pointers, the Grizzlies are 25th in the NBA, allowing 13 makes per contest.

 LeBron James vs. the Grizzlies